 Red Flags and Green Flags of relationships are listed … ask yourself if any of these signs point to your relationship health.

-The YWCA Domestic Violence Services are dedicated to eradicating domestic violence and assisting all victims of abuse who contact the YWCA.
+The YWCA Domestic Violence Services are dedicated to eradicating domestic violence and assisting all survivors of intimate partner violence who contact the YWCA.
 No one deserves to be abused.

-The YWCA provides services to those who have been referred to us by an emergency shelter or outside agency.
+The YWCA provides services to those in emergency domestic violence situations as well as those referred by an outside agency.
 All services are available to men, women and children regardless of sexual orientation and services are conducted in a safe and confidential environment.